andrew-mikos/hexgen/README.md

     - merge_islands (bool): if True, unclaimed islands will be given to the nearest territory
     - merge_small (bool): if True, small territories will be merged with their neighbors

-- Exporting:
-    - export_type (string, one of "png", "json")
-    - png export:
-        - draw_borders: (bool): Draw borders between territories and on coastlines